firstruner/Framework_PHP_PartialsClass/README.md

 ⚓ LoadStoredPaths method :\
 >ℹ️ This method try to load OOP paths that specify with Load method or AddIncludePath\
 >✏️ maxTemptatives : Specify the number of loading temptatives - int - default value is 1\
+>✏️ php_as_partial : Specify if partial class is in php files with php extension - Boolean - default value is False\

 ⚓ AddIncludePath method :\
 >ℹ️ This method add OOP paths for Loading.
 It use before call LoadStoredPaths method\